equinor/ert/docs/everest/theory.rst

 #.
 A user must choose an initial assignment of the controls.
 For instance in :numref:`fig_enopt_objfunc` the point ``(u1 = -1, u2 = 0)`` has been chosen.
 #.
 Around this initial choice of ``u1`` and ``u2``, Everest will generate a set of normally (Gaussian) distributed perturbed controls which can be seen as blue dots in :numref:`fig_enopt_objfunc`.
 #.
 Then, the objective function value for each of these blue dots will be evaluated.
 These are represented as the red dots.
 #.
 Now we have all the information required to approximate the gradient of the objective function.
-An estrimate of the gradient at the initial point is determined by computing the linear regression through the red dots (green line).
+An estimate of the gradient at the initial point is determined by computing the linear regression through the red dots (green line).
 #.
 We use a simple line-search algorithm to take a step along the gradient direction and to find an "updated" set of controls.
 #.
 The entire process is repeated till convergence is observed (i.e. little/no change in the objective function).